tomas-fryza/avr-course/firmware/02-leds/README.md

 ## Push button

-1. Draw the basic ways to connect a push button to the microcontroller input pin.

-2. Use breadboard, connect push button to Arduino input pin and program an application that toggles the LEDs each time the push button is pressed.
+1. Use breadboard, connect push button to Arduino input pin and program an application that toggles the LEDs each time the push button is pressed.
 Use the [AVR Libc library macros](https://www.microchip.com/webdoc/AVRLibcReferenceManual/ch20s22s02.html) to test bit values in control register:

     ```C
     if (bit_is_set(PINA, 0)) {...}      // Only if PINA bit number 0 is 1 (set)